newrelic/newrelic-pixie-integration/README.md

 **Metrics**
 ```
-SELECT * FROM Metric WHERE instrumentation.name='pixie'
+SELECT * FROM Metric WHERE instrumentation.provider='pixie'
 ```

 **Spans**
 ```
-SELECT * FROM Span WHERE instrumentation.name='pixie'
+SELECT * FROM Span WHERE instrumentation.provider='pixie'
 ```

 ## Support